oven-sh/security-provider-template/README.md

 <img src="https://bun.com/logo.png" height="36" />

-# Bun Security Provider Template
+# Bun Security Scanner Template

 > [!WARNING]
 > This feature is currently unfinished but will be shipping soon.
 Track progress at https://github.com/oven-sh/bun/pull/21183

-A template for creating a security provider for Bun's package installation process.
-Security providers scan packages against your threat intelligence feeds
-and control whether installations proceed based on detected threats.
+A template for creating a security scanner for Bun's package installation process.
+Security scanners scan packages against your threat intelligence feeds and control whether installations proceed based on detected threats.

 📚 [**Full documentation**](https://bun.com/docs/install/security)

 ## How It Works

-When packages are installed via Bun, your security provider:
+When packages are installed via Bun, your security scanner:

 1. **Receives** package information (name, version)
 2. **Queries** your threat intelligence API